IJSComplexMatter/dtmm/doc/quickstart.rst

 .. note::

-   By expansion in lateral dimension we provide more space between the borders and the feature the we wish to observe.
+   By expansion in lateral dimension we provide more space between the borders and the feature that we wish to observe.
 This way we can reduce border effects due to the periodic boundary conditions implied by the Fourier transform that is used in diffraction calculation.

 Transmission Calculation
 ------------------------